neelkong/project-portfolio/README.md

-# project-portfolio
-Collection of my work

 # Hi!
 Welcome to my project portfolio.

-In the AI Projects folder, I have included all projects I worked on during my CS188 Introduction to Artificial Intelligence Club.
+### In the AI Projects folder, I have included all projects I worked on during my CS188 Introduction to Artificial Intelligence Club.

-All other folders are an array of projects from many different areas I have worked on.
+### All other folders are an array of projects from many different areas I have worked on.

 **Ants**: A parody of the classic mobile game, Plants vs. Zombies.
 I used Object Oriented Programming with the Python coding language to make a game in which the player operates as the Ants.
 The goal is to strategically place down ants to ward off incoming waves of Bees.